 The Investment Advisor is responsible for making investment decisions for each portfolio segment in the Stock Fund.
-The amount invested in each segment within the above ranges is determined by the Investment Advisor and reviewed quarterly by the Investment Committee.
+The amount allocated to each segment within the above ranges is determined by the Investment Advisor and reviewed quarterly by the Investment Committee.